sudo97/jqml/README.md

 # jqml

 A minimal OCaml implementation of a subset of [jq](https://stedolan.github.io/jq/) functionality for JSON data manipulation.
+This was implemented without consulting the jq documentation - it simply emulates the most commonly used jq features for accessing fields and array elements.
+Also I was sad because they were looking for OCaml dev in LinkedIn, and didn't give me an interview.
+Who lacks OCaml knowledge now, huh?

 ## Overview